zachj1582/unit-testing-afternoon-new/README.md

 - Write a test for `wordCount` that will check the `posts` array and return a total word count
   - The number of words in the posts array should equal 233
 - Write a test for `attachUserName` that will check to see if the first post returned from running this function has a property `displayName`
+  - running the test suite now will cause this to fail.
+You will need to refactor this function to filter out any posts with no matching user
 - Lasty, write a test for `attachUserName` to check if it removes any post with no matching user.
-This test also has a logic hole and will cause the test to fail.
-You will need to refactor it.
   - The returned array should only contain posts that had a matching user
   - You should not alter the original array passed in
 - After refactoring, run `npm run test` again until it passes